torrencetfieldssec/Cybersecurity-portfolio-/systems-and-linux/README.md

 ---
 ### Hash Creation and Integrity Checking
-In the image below I created creating hash values utlizing `sha256sum`.
+In the image below, I generated a SHA-256 hash using sha256sum to verify file integrity.

 ![Hash Creation](screenshots/sl-createhash-01.PNG)